Security-Knowledge-Framework/Org-Docs/pages/Executive Summary___LF.md

 					- Profiles were sent by Randall, later that same day, via email.
 	- In mid December, communication was established via email, between Glenn and Clyde, in reference to the forth mentioned 'forthcoming offer'.
 		- Clyde mentioned meeting Jan.
 4 upon his return from vacation, for which he was leaving for Dec.
 15 2022.
+	- On January 20th, 2023, Glenn and Randall had a meeting with Clyde Seepersad and Tim Serewicz from LF, in regards to aligning ideas and steps to move forward.
+		- Clyde apologized for delay caused by the holiday break and end-of-year activities.
+		- *Clyde presented an offer to hire Glenn, Riccardo, and Randall as full-time employees working with Tim in adding the SKF content the Linux Foundation Education Platform.*
+			- Part of the hired SKF team members responsibilities would include off-site visits to LF members.
+			- SKF team members not hired can still be hired as contractors.
+			- Randall mentioned it might not be a great fit for Glenn and Riccardo since they have already an employment arrangement that they might feel more comfortable in; Antony might be a better option, as he currently is responsible for much of the development work on the platform.
+		- *Randall asked for a few days to review the offer with the team and will get back to Clyde and Tim next week with the definitive answer.*
+		- Clyde also presented (as part of the offer), an upfront payment, for the release of the SKF Intellectual Property to Linux Foundation.
+			- Clyde will begin to work on the paperwork for this next week.
+		-
 - ## Outcomes
 	- [SKF becomes LF project]([[Executive Summary/LF/LF Project]])
 	- [LF/OSSF funds SKF]([[Executive Summary/LF/LF Funding]])